wagtail/rfcs/text/089-atag-audit.md

 - Missing support for marking images as decorative / setting alt text in context for image chooser fields.
 See _B.1.1.2 Content Auto-Generation During Authoring Sessions (WCAG)_.
 This could be worked around by only creating images within rich text fields, which is possible but unlikely.
 Example: [Wagtail 5.1 - Editing Blog page Bread and Ciruses](https://static-wagtail-v5-1.netlify.app/admin-dark/pages/68/edit/).
 - Missing support for table/row headers with TypedTableBlock.
 This could be worked around by only creating tables with TableBlock, which is possible but unlikely.
 Example: [Wagtail 5.1 - Editing Recipe page Hot Cross Bun](https://static-wagtail-v5-1.netlify.app/admin-dark/pages/81/edit/).
 - Missing support for setting `lang` attributes within rich text.
+This could be worked around by using other types of content modeling for multilingual content, which is possible but unlikely.

 Proposed actions: